-In Chicago Northwestern Memorial Hospital has revealed that a previously-employed contract staff member may have illegally accessed the medical records of a range of patients working at the clinic.
+An update on the Departments of Health and Human Services’ (HHS) Office for Civil Rights (OCR) breach portal has revealed that a previously-employed contract staff member may have illegally accessed the medical records of a range of patients working at Chicago Northwestern Memorial Hospital.

 Northwestern Memorial Hospital released an official statement in relation to the privacy breach revealing that the records of 682 patients may have been accessed and confirmed that the temporary worker no longer works at the health center.
 Additionally, no further details have been uncovered as to why the records were accessed at all.
 All impacted individuals are being alerted about the privacy breach via mail and the incident has been made known to the the appropriate agencies.

 The statement read: “Northwestern Memorial has no reason to suspect that there has been any re-disclosure of any patient information associated with the incident.”

 This incident is typical of many that involve a member of staff breaching HIPAA rules, on purpose of inadvertently, and further highlights the need for HIPAA training to being conducted for all members of staff on an ongoing basis.
 Conducting ongoing training for staff to make them aware of their responsibilities in relation to HIPAA minimizes that potential for a breach like this, which could lead to a penalties including financial sanctions and directives to implemented new data management security procedures and processes.

 This is just the latest HIPAA breach which was caused by a member of staff completing an action that is prohibited under the HIPAA legislation.
 Some of the others include: